When compiling the program that you wish to debug, you must add the debug flag to your compile command. For most compilers this is -g.

 The optional Environment Variables section should contain additional environment variables that should be passed to mpirun or its equivalent.
 These environment variables may also be passed to your program, depending on which MPI implementation your system uses.
 Most users will not need to use this box.

-on some systems it may be necessary to set environment variables for the DDT backend itself.
+Note: On some systems it may be necessary to set environment variables for the DDT backend itself.
 For example: if /tmp is unusable on the compute nodes you may wish to set TMPDIR to a different directory.
 You can specify such environment variables in /path/to/ddt/lib/environment.
 Enter one variable per line and separate the variable name and value with =, for example, TMPDIR=/work/user.

 The optional Plugins section allows you to enable plugins for various third-party libraries, such as the Intel Message Checker or Marmot.
 See section 13 Using and writing plugins for more information.